fuzz/remote/blog/plastic.markdown

 Similarly while distributed teams choose tools and processes that support asynchronous communication there are times when synchronous communication is necessary.
-The day-to-day implementation of this can vary by team--team video calls and 1-1 manager video calls and so on--but I believe something that should not vary for long-running teams is getting together once or twice a year for a few days on the company's time and dime to do something fun.
+The day-to-day implementation of this can vary by team--team video calls and 1-1 manager video calls and so on--but sometthing I believe should not vary for long-running teams is getting together once or twice a year for a few days on the company's time and dime to do something fun.
 Not a tech conference or an all-hands work meeting but something fun.
 It does not have to